recca0120/payum-ezship/README.md

 $ composer create-project payum-tw/ezship
 ```

 2. Replace all occurrences of `payum` with your vendor name.
-It may be your github name, for now let's say you choose: `acme`.
+It may be your github name, for now let's say you choose: `ezship`.
 3. Replace all occurrences of `ezship` with a payment gateway name.
 For example Stripe, Paypal etc. For now let's say you choose: `ezship`.
 4. Register a gateway factory to the payum's builder and create a gateway: